Netherton Pepper Pot Trail

 Turn around and continue down Packwood Road until you see a footpath where the road bends, this will take you down to New Birmingham Road (A4123).
 Cross the dual carriageway, take great care because this is a busy road.
 Turn right and follow the road before reaching the entrance to Tividale Park on your left.
 Follow the footpath then along the grass embankment where you will see Air Vent No. 16.

-How long does it take to walk the trail?
+How long does it take to walk the Netherton Pepper Pot Trail?

 It will take you between 1 hour 30 minutes and 2 hours to walk this 2.6-mile trail.